Fulkerson - Stevenson Funeral Home It Is Our Privilege And Purpose To Serve You Springan - Stevenson Funeral Home

 Above all, Shane was a proud uncle and godfather, a title he took just as seriously as racing, pool, and fixing cars.
 Whether he was teaching his nieces, nephews, cousins and godchildren the finer points of a good burnout, how to hustle a game of darts, or just how to live life at full throttle, one thing was certain: Uncle Shane was the fun uncle.
 The one who’d fill their childhood with stories they probably shouldn’t repeat in polite company but absolutely would treasure forever.

-He is survived by his father, Danny Nehring and mother, Christine (Wade) Montgomery; sister, Misty (Dave) Ulvog; sister, Heather (Christopher) Cook; sister, Paityn Haas; grandmothers, Joyce Montgomery, Carol Gress; aunts and uncles, Renee Montgomery, Theresa Reitan, Lane Montgomery, Jackie (Tom) Piche, Loren Gress, Karyn (Brian) Udland; Rick (Denise) Nehring; several nieces, nephews and cousins.
-Special attention goes out to his best friends, John and Char Sieg for countless hours of care and compassion.
+Shane is lovingly remembered by his father, Danny Nehring, and mother, Christine (Wade) Montgomery; his sisters, Misty (Dave) Ulvog, Heather (Christopher) Cook, and Paityn Haas; his grandmothers, Joyce Montgomery and Carol Gress; and a large, supportive extended family.
+He leaves behind cherished aunts and uncles, including Renee Montgomery, Theresa Reitan, Lane Montgomery, Jackie (Tom) Piche, Loren Gress, Karyn (Brian) Udland, Rick (Denise) Nehring, Coreen Nehring and Darlene Wood, along with numerous nieces, nephews, cousins, and friends.
+Among these, special recognition goes to his dear friends, John and Char Sieg, whose care and compassion were a constant presence in Shane's life.
+We would like to thank Colton and Cody Nehring for their ongoing support.

 His family was his pit crew, and their bond with Shane was as unbreakable as the best-welded roll cage.